VillagerUnknown/BabelFish/README.md

 * **Translation Chat Message Entity Reduction Factor** - Percentage to reduce chance for messages based on the number of nearby entities
 * **Translation Chat Message Minimum Chance** - Minimum chance to send a translation
 * **Translation Chat Message Delay** - Delay in ticks between sending translations
+* **Chance for Translation from Sound** - Chance to provide a translation when a sound plays.
-* **Chance for Babel Fish Chatter** - Chance for random chatter from the babel fish allowing the translations
+* **Chance for Babel Fish Chatter** - Chance for random chatter from the Babel Fish allowing the translations
-* **Chance for World Hint** - Chance to translate a hint to a biome or structure.
+* **Chance for World Hint** - Chance to provide a hint to a biome or structure as a translation.

 **Babel Fish Mob**